TheCing/mathias-environmental/site/content/_index.md

       together to drop to the ground or allow your filtration system to be more effective in removing them from the air.
   - heading: Advanced Air Filtering
-    text: Designing and placing advance air filter technology (i.e. HEPA or MERV 13+ filters) into your existing system adds another level of effectiveness or another type of approach.
+    text: Designing and placing advance air filter technology into your existing system adds another level of effectiveness or another type of approach.
       There are various filter types and approaches that can be considered, and some can capture up to 99% of airborne contaminants, including viruses and virus-laden particles.
 Your unique building and HVAC system will be thoroughly evaluated for this option by our team.
   - heading: Outdoor Air Enhancement
     text: Adding additional outdoor air into your indoor air environment is recommended by the CDC to improve indoor air quality and protect against